Can I Take Expired Omeprazole? | Safe Use Guide

 If you run out of omeprazole unexpectedly and only have access to expired tablets:

-- Mild symptoms: Lifestyle modifications such as avoiding trigger foods (spicy/fatty meals), eating smaller portions, elevating head during sleep may help reduce discomfort temporarily until fresh medication is obtained.
+• Mild symptoms: Lifestyle modifications such as avoiding trigger foods (spicy/fatty meals), eating smaller portions, and elevating the head during sleep may help reduce discomfort temporarily until fresh medication is obtained.

-- Mild antacids: Over-the-counter antacids like calcium carbonate provide quick relief but don’t replace PPIs’ healing properties.
+• Mild antacids: Over-the-counter antacids like calcium carbonate may provide short-term relief but don’t replace PPIs’ healing role.

-- Avoid self-medicating excessively with other drugs: NSAIDs like ibuprofen can exacerbate stomach irritation so use caution without professional advice.
+• Avoid self-medicating excessively with other drugs: NSAIDs like ibuprofen can aggravate stomach irritation, so caution is important without professional advice.

 Key Takeaways: Can I Take Expired Omeprazole?